Topics

 If we ignore a demand, our mind remains perplexed by it, and it keeps reminding us that the need has not yet been met.
 This causes unrest within us.
 Worry and anxiety take hold of us.
 We are not able to do anything with focus and concentration.
 Our attention becomes more and more distracted.

 This is true of all needs and demands.
-To eat and drink, to by happy, to love, to earn a living, to raise and educate one's children to exhibit selflessness and love, to help others, in short, every action of life, is the result of one need or the other.
+To eat and drink, to be happy, to love, to earn a living, to raise and educate one's children to exhibit selflessness and love, to help others, in short, every action of life, is the result of one need or the other.
 These needs arise within every individual of this world, and each individual, somehow or the other, at some point or the other, sooner or later, fulfils these needs and gains contentment.

 Just like demands of the body, human spirit also has its demands.
 The demands of the spirit prod human consciousness in a similar fashion: to awaken the realization that these needs should also be met.
 Spiritual demands and their fulfilment are much more important and tar more consequential than the fulfilment of physical demands.
-Their consequences are far more momentous than physical demands, and their fulfilment brings about much greater peace and contentment such that one reaches a point where one forgets all worries.
-A feeling of blissfulness and pleasant intoxication permed one's mind.
+Their consequences are far more momentous than physical demands, and their fulfilment brings about much greater peace and contentment, such that one reaches a point where one forgets all worries.
+A feeling of blissfulness and pleasant intoxication permeates one's mind.
 One is surrounded by happiness and the elements of happiness, which drive away all worry and grief.

 Of these spiritual demands, the most important and the most basic demand that arises within man is one that brings about the realization within man that he must contact his Allah, and that he must attain that joy and happiness which is certain to result from this nearness.
 Human spirit pines to achieve this happiness and joy.
-Alas, man has thrown into the recesses of his soul that [frame of] mind which informs him of these demands and the importance of their fulfilment Man considers his all, the temporary demands of this material life which is but of a few days.
+Alas, man has thrown into the recesses of his soul that [frame of] mind which informs him of these demands and the importance of their fulfillment.
+Man considers his all, the temporary demands of this material life which is but of a few days.
 The body is mortal and the joys and sorrows related to the body are also temporary.
 Everything connected with the material body will die when the body dies.
 But spirit is everlasting.
-Thus all that is related to the spirit contains within it the aspect of eternal life.
+Thus, all that is related to the spirit contains within it the aspect of eternal life.
 The happiness that arises by the fulfilment of spiritual demand assures everlasting comfort and joy.

 But the tragedy is, as we have said, man has forgotten the importance of all this and has moved away from his spirit and has become oblivious towards the fulfilment of spiritual needs.
-His spirit, however, still attempts to bring his anent' towards the fulfilment of these needs.
-Man may give a whatever meaning he wishes, he may accept it with whatever interpretation he may, but its existence cannot be denied.
+His spirit, however, still attempts to bring his attention towards the fulfilment of these needs.
+Man may give it whatever meaning he wishes, he may accept it with whatever interpretation he may, but its existence cannot be denied.
 When, even upon the continual warning of the spirit, we fail to fulfil [its demands], the reaction of the demand becomes apparent.
 This is the same reaction which also arises when physical demands are not met.

 Journey Towards Insight